Becoming a Parent

 PARENTING A CHILD WITH A DISABILITY

-Having a baby with a disability presents special challenges, and parents need extra support.
-If you have a baby with a disability or if you are concerned about your baby’s development, contact Child Development Infoline at 1-800-505-7000.
-CDI manages entry into the Birth to Three program, the Help Me Grow program, and the Children with Special Health Care Needs program.
-CDI will also help you locate support and care services.
+Having a child with a disability presents special challenges, and parents need extra support.
+If you have a baby with a disability or if you are concerned about your baby’s development, contact 211 Child Development (211CD) at 1-800-505-7000.
+211CD manages entry into the Birth to Three program, the Help Me Grow program, and the Children with Special Health Care Needs program.
+211CD will also help you locate support and care services.

-For assistance with finding services for children with disabilities and their families, click here.
+For assistance finding services for children with disabilities and their families, click here.

 KINSHIP RELATIVES

-Sometimes a kinship relative – grandparents, aunts, uncles – are called upon to take over the parenting of a relative child.
-There are programs to support kinship caregivers, including financial assistance programs.
+Sometimes, kinship relatives – grandparents, aunts, uncles – are called upon to take over the parenting of a relative child.
+Programs to support kinship caregivers, including financial assistance programs exist.
 To read about programs in Connecticut that focus on kinship parenting, click on this link.

 FATHERS